aaroncutchin/vicpig/README.md

       curl -G 'http://localhost:5000/translate/' --data-urlencode 'msg=Sentences with commas, oxford commas, and periods.'
       ```

-You can also put text in a plain text file (file.txt), and translate it with the following curl command:
+You can also put text in a plain text file (file.txt), and translate it with the following curl command.
+This would be useful for multi-sentence or multi-paragraph text.

       ```
       curl -G 'http://localhost:5000/translate/' --data-urlencode 'msg@file.txt'
       ```

-UNIT TESTS:

-You can run unit tests by invoking the virtual environment as above, and executing pytest.